 A while back I was debugging the front-end creation of multisites in WordPress.
-On each install, a new subdomain was created which forced me to add a new alias to the host’s configuration.
+On each install, a new subdomain was created which forced me to add a new alias to the website configuration.
 The frustration!

-So how do we solve that?
+So how do you solve that?

 MacOS does not allow you to add a wildcard subdomain to your

 /etc/hosts file so I had to come up with another solution.
 After a bit of research I found that I could use dnsmasq.

 After install, change the config of dnsmasq by running

 # --- Added by mklasen # Route all *.test addresses to localhost address=/test/127.0.0.1 # Don't read /etc/resolv.conf or any other configuration files. no-resolv # Never forward plain names (without a dot or domain part) domain-needed # Never forward addresses in the non-routed address spaces. bogus-priv # ----